 Symptom

-- Sudden pain and stiffness in the neck on the right or left side or in the back.
-The pain may be mild, moderate or severe.
+- Sudden neck pain and stiffness on the right, left, or back side.
+The pain may be mild, moderate, or severe.

-- Accompanied by a feeling of pain and numbness in the limbs, usually in the arms - hands - fingers.
+- Accompanied by a feeling of pain and numbness in the extremities, usually in the arms, hands, and fingers.

-- In case the spinal cord is compressed by a herniated disc, the feeling of pain and numbness starts from the neck and quickly spreads to the limbs.
-Even the whole body can be affected.
+- In cases where the spinal cord is compressed by a herniated disc, the pain and numbness originate in the neck and quickly spread to the limbs.
+The entire body may even be affected.

 Diagnose

-Based on the results of the cervical spine MRI, the radiologist will accurately determine the location, nature, extent and prognosis of the injury the patient has.
+Based on the results of an MRI scan of the cervical spine, the radiologist will be able to accurately determine the location, nature, extent, and prognosis of the injury the patient has.

 Complications

-Subjective patients lead to delayed treatment, which can lead to a series of serious complications.
-The first and most obvious is cervical spinal stenosis leading to cerebral ischemia and spinal cord compression syndrome.
-If spinal cord compression is severe, there is a risk of permanent quadriplegia.
+Patients' negligence often leads to delayed treatment, risking a series of serious complications.
+The most obvious is cervical spinal stenosis, which can cause cerebral ischemia and spinal cord compression syndrome.
+Severe spinal cord compression can lead to permanent quadriplegia.

 Treatment